BF3RM/MapEditor/README.md

 ## Mod Dependencies
 MapEditor requires other mods to work fully:
-- [NoHavok](https://github.com/BF3RM/NoHavok/issues).
+- [NoHavok](https://github.com/BF3RM/NoHavokGen).
 This mod converts Havok objects into Frostbite objects, allowing their manipulation.
 MapEditor works without this mod, but not all vanilla objects will be available for editing.
-NoHavok is still not completed and might lead to unexpected crashes and not work on some maps.
-To use it, simply download the mod in the `/Admin/Mods` folder and add `nohavok` to `modlist.txt`.

 ## Running saves for playing
-If your project is ready to be used for playing, export your project's save from MapEditor and load it with [CustomLevelLoader](https://github.com/BF3RM/CustomLevelLoader).
-You can find an example in the [RealityMod branch](https://github.com/BF3RM/CustomLevelLoader/tree/realitymod-dev).
-For more information on how to similarly set up a project, check CustomLevelLoader's README file.
+If your project is ready to be used for playing, export your project's save from `MapEditor`, save it in a `.json` file and use [LevelLoaderGen](https://github.com/BF3RM/LevelLoaderGen) to generate the loader mod.
+Check out `LevelLoaderGen` repository for more information.
+If the level was generated with `NoHavok`, you will need to run it as well.

 ## Used libraries and tools
 This project is using: